crystalma22/cnnthesis/chatgpt_prompts/CHATGPT_PROMPT_FOR_CONCLUSION.md

 - Preview of findings

 **Example opening:**
 > "This thesis investigates whether convolutional neural networks can detect visual price patterns that predict stock returns, particularly during high-information events such as FOMC announcements.
-By replicating and extending the work of Jiang et al. (2023) to scheduled macro events, we provide evidence that machine learning models can exploit behavioral patterns in financial markets, especially where investor attention is limited."
+By replicating and extending the work of Jiang et al. (2023) to scheduled macro events, I provide evidence that machine learning models can exploit behavioral patterns in financial markets, especially where investor attention is limited."

 ---

 ### **Paragraph 2-3: Three Main Contributions (With Numbers)**

 **Contribution 1: CNN Replication**
-> "First, we successfully replicate the image-based CNN approach of Jiang et al. (2023) on U.S. stocks from 2001 to 2024.
+> "First, I successfully replicate the image-based CNN approach of Jiang et al. (2023) on U.S. stocks from 2001 to 2024.
 Equal-weighted portfolios sorted by CNN predictions achieve 71% annual returns (Sharpe 5.60), while value-weighted portfolios generate 23% (Sharpe 1.54).
 The monotonic relationship between predicted probabilities and realized returns confirms that CNNs can detect visual patterns with substantial out-of-sample predictive power."

 **Contribution 2: Event-Conditional Performance (Your Main Contribution)**
-> "Second, we extend the CNN framework to 217 Federal Reserve FOMC meetings and find statistically significant high-minus-low spreads on announcement days (0.21%, t=2.95, p<0.01) that strengthen over subsequent weeks (0.35%, t=2.24, p=0.03).
+> "Second, I extend the CNN framework to 217 Federal Reserve FOMC meetings and find statistically significant high-minus-low spreads on announcement days (0.21%, t=2.95, p<0.01) that strengthen over subsequent weeks (0.35%, t=2.24, p=0.03).
 This represents the first test of CNN-based predictions around scheduled macro events and demonstrates that visual price patterns are particularly informative when market attention is focused on policy news."

 **Contribution 3: Behavioral Interpretation**
-> "Third, we provide evidence for a behavioral mechanism.
+> "Third, I provide evidence for a behavioral mechanism.
 The consistent 3-to-10-fold advantage of equal-weighted over value-weighted portfolios across all tests—overall performance, horizon evaluation, and FOMC windows—indicates CNN patterns are concentrated in smaller-capitalization stocks where attention is limited and arbitrage is constrained.
 This heterogeneity by firm size supports theories of limited attention and gradual information diffusion rather than fundamental mispricing."

 ---